swcarpentry/DEPRECATED-bc/intermediate/make/04-variables.md

 its Makefile would be overwritten.

 The third option&mdash;the right one&mdash;is to refactor our Makefile to make the problem go away entirely.
-We can do this by defining a [macro](../../gloss.html#macro), just as we would define a constant or variable in a program.
+We can do this by defining a [variable](../../gloss.html#variable), just as we would define a constant or variable in a program.
-Here's our Makefile with a macro defined and used:
+Here's our Makefile with a variable defined and used:

-    # with-macro.mk
+    # with-variable.mk

-    STYLE_DIR=c:/papers/
+    STYLE_DIR = c:/papers/

     paper.pdf : paper.wdp figure-1.svg figure-2.svg
             wdp2pdf --style ${STYLE_DIR}/euphoric.wps $<